 Ichigo Kurosaki (黒崎 一護 Kurosaki Ichigo?) is the primary protagonist of Bleach, orange-haired high school freshman Ichigo is forced to become a "substitute shinigami" Soul Reaper after unintentionally absorbing most of Rukia's powers.
 His cynical nature at first makes him ill-disposed towards the duty, but with the passage of time he comes to accept and welcome the strength his Soul Reaper powers give him, as it allows him to protect those close to him.
 When creating the manga series, Kubo commented that Rukia Kuchiki, the first character he created, did not seem like a lead character, so he created Ichigo to be the series protagonist.
 In the Japanese series, he is voiced by Masakazu Morita while in the English adaptation he is voiced by Johnny Yong Bosch. blush:

 Pink or scarlet cheeks. short hair:

-Hair no longer than shoulder length. school uniform:
+Hair no longer than shoulder length. wide image:

 Japan introduced school uniforms in the late 19th century.
 Today, school uniforms are almost universal in the Japanese public and private school systems.
 They are also used in some women's colleges.
 The Japanese word for uniform is seifuku (制服).